medic/cht-docs/content/en/contribute/code/workflow.md

 ### Pushing Code & Opening Pull Requests

+Never push commits directly to the default branch (`main` or `master`).
+Always use a pull request.

 - If your code is in a regular pull request, it is assumed to be done and only needing a review and testing as checks before merging.
 It is best to request a reviewer, but otherwise anyone may freely review your PR.
 - If your code is in a draft PR, it is assumed to be a work-in-progress where collaboration is welcome, but best to communicate about specifics before assuming anything is complete.
 - If you have pushed code to a remote branch without a pull request, it is assumed to be a work-in-progress where collaboration is unexpected.

 A good workflow would be to work locally, pushing to a remote branch as you make progress, possibly open a draft PR for some initial collaboration on tricky parts, and once everything is done, convert the draft PR to a regular PR to be reviewed.

+Once your pull request has been approved, it can be merged to the default branch by anyone with write access to the repository.
+When merging a PR, avoid the "Create a merge commit" option.
+Merge commits in the default branch cause the history of the branch to be non-linear and make it more difficult to understand exactly when a code change was introduced.
+Instead, use the "Squash and merge" option to combine the commits in the PR into a single commit on the default branch.
+Alternatively, you can use the "Rebase and merge" option if you want _all_ the commits in the PR to be preserved in the default branch (this should only be used in special cases).
+[See below]({{< ref "#commit-message-format" >}}) for instructions on how to format your commit messages.

 ### Code reviews